Skip to content

 What can I do with PowerOn Pipelines?

 Keep your organization's production code safe with the tasks in PowerOn Pipelines.
-With PowerOn Pipelines, you can begin to create true CI/CD for your PowerOn files—that deploy, intall, and even validate your PowerOns all through an Azure Pipeline.
+With PowerOn Pipelines, you can begin to create true CI/CD for your PowerOn files—that deploy, install, and even validate your PowerOns all through an Azure Pipeline.

 Available Tasks: